trevorforrey/trevorforrey.github.io/_posts/projects/0000-02-02-learning-go.md

 my understanding of Go's concurrency primitives.
 It also gave me an excuse to draw a bunch of Go Gophers!

-If you want to learn about Go, or see some cute gophers, feel free to check it out!
+If you want to learn about Go, or see some cute gophers, feel free to [check it out](https://medium.com/@trevor4e/learning-gos-concurrency-through-illustrations-8c4aff603b3)!

-_Article is currently in progress, but should be complete in a couple days!_